mcagriaksoy/CCrypto/README.md

 ## Modules
 ### Checksum
-ccrypto api has checksum ability.
-It supports crc calculations with different types, CRC-8, CRC-16 and CRC-32.
-Also supports, MD-5 and SHA-3 with types SHA3-224 , 256 and 512.
+ccrypto api has checksum support.
+It supports:

+1- CRC8, CRC16, CRC32

+2- md5

+3- SHA3 with 224, 256, 384, 512 bit support

+### Encryption
+ccrypto api has encryption support.
+It supports:

+1- AES with CBC and ECB mode.

+2- RSA

+3- Triple DES

 ## How to use